 - Facebook and other social media pages

 Consider how web visitors find your registration information, how streamlined your registration process is, and how everything is presented and maintained.
-From there, you can focus more time on executing a great event and continue building relationships with your attendees!
+From there, you can focus more time on executing a great event and building relationships with your attendees!

 Author: Ira Horowitz